What is Ear Wax

 - If you are still having problems please make an appointment to see the Practice Nurse for advice.

 Your local pharmacy will stock a variety of drops that can be more effective than olive oil, and should be tried before any further treatments for ear wax.

 Safer, and more effective than syringing, is microsuction.
-This is available through the NHS via a GP referral or privately at relatively low cost from local providers.
-Two are listed below but others are available:
+This is available through the NHS via a GP referral or privately at relatively low cost (around £50 for both ears) from local providers.
+A non-exhaustive selection is listed below but others are available:

 In recent years there have been increasing concerns about ear syringing as a method of removing wax from the ears.
 Even when carried out carefully by trained staff, it can cause complications such as ear infections, perforation of the tympanic membrane, tinnitus, deafness and vertigo.
 Ear syringing should only be done as a last resort.
 In some parts of the country ear syringing is no longer available in General Practice.
 We offer the service, but only as a last resort.